sandialabs/slycat/docs/installation.rst

 virtual machine image that has Slycat and all its dependencies preinstalled.
 Using the Slycat VM, you can quickly begin exploring Slycat, try some tutorials, and run modest-size analyses on your own data.
-Eventually you might want to [[Setup Slycat Web Server]] on your own hardware to perform large-scale analyses.
+Eventually you might want to :ref:`Setup Slycat Web Server` on your own hardware to perform large-scale analyses.

 Install the Virtual Machine